Yusufmd24/Retail-Merchandising-Analytics/README.md

 ```

 ### 4. Open Power BI
-Open `Power BI/Merchandising_Intelligence_Report.pbix` and update the SQL Server connection string to point to your local instance.
+Open `Power BI/Retail _Merchandising_Dashboard.pbix` and update the SQL Server connection string to point to your local instance.

 ---